Yale-BIM/f21-assignments/assignment-4/README.md

     You should then be able to visualize the output topic `/observation_image` for debugging purposes with `rqt_image_view`.
 The output image (or mask) should have high values for the pixels corresponding to the blue square in the input image, as shown in the left image below.
-The right image corresponds to the corresponding image_raw photo from the bag.
+The right image shows the corresponding image_raw photo from the bag.

     <img src="docs/color_thresholding.png" width="600"/>